Dedicated to all the others

 Talk to us.
 Join in our participatory work.
 Follow us on socials and share our work.
 Our work is dedicated to all the others.

 We’d love to hear from you

-Look out for news of our panel events in February, March and April, including a live feed performance from Coletivo Rubra, in Brazil.
-Funded by Arts Council England.
+Look out for news of our videos, podcasts and blog posts PLUS a panel event in May with a live feed performance from from Brazil, with Coletivo Rubra.
+Funded by Arts Council England

-- The legacy of Artemisia, or Why Should We Care That Someone Was Raped?A blog post for Red Dress Collective, written by Una I’m going to talk about honour and artistic freedom.
-I’m going to argue that the old fashioned concept of honour has contemporary potential, in that it matters what we draw and how we draw it.
-My novel length comic Becoming/Unbecoming explores through drawing a culture […]
+- The legacy of Artemisia, or Why Should We Care That Someone Was Raped?A blog post for Red Dress Collective, written by Una, first presented as a talk at Comics Forum, Leeds, 2017.
+I’m going to talk about honour and artistic freedom.
+I’m going to argue that the old fashioned concept of honour has contemporary potential, in that it matters what we draw and how we draw it. […]

 - Una’s Dedicated to All the Others: A Transformative Theatre Experience Written by Felipe Vieira de Galisteo* Translated by Iona Macintyre At the end of 2016 I walked into a bookshop in São Paulo.
 I wasn’t after anything in particular; I was looking for books that would help inspire me to create a new theatre show the following year.
 At the time I was a bit […]